KellerTCS/resume/README.md

 <h1 align="center">Cover Letter</h1>
 <p>Please considder me for the current opening in the Bishop Alemany High School tech department.
-I have a broad base of knowledge in the tech feilds including coding, networking, and hardware/software troubleshooting on PC Mac and Linux.
+I have a broad base of knowledge in tech feilds including coding, networking, and hardware/software troubleshooting on PC Mac and Linux.
 I am intersted in interviewing for the position and learning more about the the daily resposibilities.</p>

 <h1 align="center">Jason Keller</h1>
 <p align="center">Jason@kellertcs.com | 818-457-6420</p>